canonical/jaas-documentation/explanation/reference-architecture.md

 When a new stable version of Juju is released, you should upgrade all your managed models to the new version.

-For patch version upgrades you can follow Juju’s in-place upgrade procedure to upgrade individual controllers followed by upgrades of individual models.
-[See more.](https://documentation.ubuntu.com/juju/3.6/howto/manage-your-deployment/#upgrade-your-deployment)
+For patch version upgrades you can follow Juju’s in-place upgrade procedure to upgrade individual controllers followed by upgrades of individual models. {external+juju:ref}`See more. <upgrade-your-deployment>`

 Minor and major version upgrades of Juju controllers are not supported -- instead you must bootstrap a new Juju controller of a specific version, add it to JIMM, and migrate all your existing models to this controller.
 [See more.](https://documentation.ubuntu.com/jaas/v3/howto/manage-models/#migrate-a-model-within-jaas)